felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 I can't say for sure if your final learning system will look like mine.
 But however your brain learns, you'll have to fail before you get good.
-So remember that **each humbling failure is a step closer to mastery, and rejoice that you are making real progress.**
+So, remember that **each humbling failure is a step closer to mastery, and rejoice that you are making real progress.**

 Alright, enough talking, let's start doing.
-It's time I share with you how I actually learn.
+It's time I share with you how I learn.

 ## Chapter 6: My current learning system